 Until 2020, ImageThink Founder and CEO, Nora Herting enjoyed speaking on stage, delivering interactive visual keynotes, in front of a big crowd, something she was regularly engaged to do as a leader in the field of visual leadership and graphic facilitation.

-But when COVID-19 hit, Nora joined event organizers, graphic facilitators, and convention-goers, keynote speakers, in taking on the challenge of adapt to delivering and engaging with audiences online.
+But when COVID-19 hit, Nora joined event organizers, graphic facilitators, and convention-goers, keynote speakers, in taking on the challenge of adapting to deliver and engage attendees in the virtual world.

 Walking the walk, she took a creative, visual approach to solving this problem.
 Since then, feedback on Nora’s interactive visual keynotes is even better than her in the room version.
 Why?